nea/Typescript-Starter/README.md

 # Conversely
-A dependency-free, platform-independent library of functions for evaluating a primitive, object, or function and converting it to either a primitive or `null`.
+A lightweight, platform-independent library of functions for evaluating a primitive, object, or function and converting it to either a primitive or `null`.
 Conversely is intended for use in data validation or similar applications where the source value needs to be defined dynamically.